jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 exactly as Swierstra and Hughes do: the addition of the `Suspend` operator does not undermine their treatment of disjunction in any way.

 > The zipper cannot go beyond an unresolved disjunction.
-That is ok if we assume that
+That is OK if we assume that
-> the parser has indeed online behaviour.
+> the parser has indeed online behavior.

 ## Error correction